unixcharles/refinerycms-blog/readme.md

 add the line:

-> config.gem "acts-as-taggable-on", :source => "http://gemcutter.org"
+> gem "acts-as-taggable-on"

-to your environment.rb (now application.rb)
+to your Gemfile

+> bundle install

 If you are already using acts-as-taggable-on in your app, you may want to remove the migration file for "tags/taggings" tables.